mekhatria/repository/exercises/08-separate-axes/README.md

 Create a bar chart with two separate red series on the separate axes.
 For reference, see the image below.

-Remember that:
-* Labels between the series (Dep1, Dep2...) should be centered.
+Requirements:
+* Horizontal axes should have extremes exactly from 0 to 100.
+Axis values ​​on the left should decrease, on the right - increase.
+* Series data labels should be inside the bars and aligned as on the image below.
-* Axis titles should be created using renderer.
+* Vertical axis should be invisible.
 * Don't forget about the gray background for bars.
-* The whole chart should be responsive  e.g. when resizing the window, the buttons and labels should adjust its position.
+Avoid using renderer to draw it, there are much easier ways.
+Remember they should not react to the mouse pointers.

+If, after completing the task, some tests still fail, use their descriptions as a guide.

 ![exercise.png](exercise.png)